LimelightVision/limelightlib-wpijava/README.md

 This is a single-file library.
 All you need to do is copy the LimelightHelpers.java file from the latest release (https://github.com/LimelightVision/limelightlib-wpijava/releases) into your Java project's "robot" folder.
 You don't need to create any objects for your Limelights - the library is designed to be used in a functional manner.

 ### Basic Usage
 Every method in Limelightlib accepts a string parameter indicating the correct Limelight to use.
-If left blank or null, the name is assumed to be "limelight"
+If left blank or null, the name is assumed to be "limelight".
 ```
 LimelightHelpers.setLEDMode_PipelineControl("");
 LimelightHelpers.setLEDMode_ForceBlink("")